AutodeskGames/stingray-docs/source/interactive_help/playtesting/optimize_memory.md

 ## Optimize textures

-Textures are usually by far the largest memory consumers for most games.
-Of course, they are also a large part of the visual appeal of the game.
+Textures are usually by far the largest memory consumers for most projects.
+Of course, they are also a large part of the visual appeal of the content.
 Therefore, finding a good balance between visual quality and memory size can be tricky.
 This is especially true if you need to support multiple different platforms with very different screen sizes and available memory.
 On a device with a large screen, you might need to put more of a priority on image quality.
 By contrast, on a smaller screen, you can use lower quality or smaller textures without a noticeable difference in the rendering quality.

 The following sections provide some tips to help you achieve the best balance of memory and quality for your project.

 ### Reduce texture sizes

 The first step in optimizing your textures is to start with an appropriate image size.
-If you make every texture in your game 4096x4096 pixels, you will quickly run out of memory on any system.
+If you make every texture in your project 4096x4096 pixels, you will quickly run out of memory on any system.

 There is no hard and fast rule about what sizes your textures should be.
 Ultimately you make this decision depending on:

--	The maximum amount of screen space that the texture will take up when rendered in game.
+-	The maximum amount of screen space that the texture will take up when rendered in the engine.
 This will in turn depend on the size of the model that the texture is applied to, and on how close the camera will get to the model.
 For example, a mountain may be large, but if it remains far in the distance you can still use smaller textures for it without noticing a difference.
 Similarly, a small object like a newspaper or book may need larger textures if the player is able or encouraged to inspect it closely.

 -	The visual quality or fidelity that you need to have for the object.
 For example, you might consider that some blocky artifacts are acceptable for parts of the level that the player will only see for a short time, or where the player will likely be focusing elsewhere due to the gameplay.